Glazomer/sorts/README.md

 ## Requirments

-I implemented all of my sorting algorithms written in typescript.
+I implemented all of my sorting algorithms using typescript.
 In order to run it, I need:

 1. [TypeScript](https://www.npmjs.com/package/typescript) as a base for typescript compilers (we will use ts-node).
-2. [ts-node](https://www.npmjs.com/package/ts-node) is run enviroment like node-js, but with built-in ts compiler.
+2. [ts-node](https://www.npmjs.com/package/ts-node) is a run enviroment like node-js, but with built-in ts compiler.
-3. [node types](https://www.npmjs.com/package/@types/node) used for debug purpose, so your IDE will fetch types for basic node-js modules.
+3. [node types](https://www.npmjs.com/package/@types/node) used for debuging purposes, so your IDE will fetch types for basic node-js modules.

 ## Implemented algorithms